5H1N0B11/flightgear-mirage2000/Mirage-2000/Docs/manual_rst/flying.rst

 Air breaking using a high angle of attack when landed is normal procedure.
 However, do not tilt the aircraft at more than the inverted "T" cue in the HUD on the line of horizon.
 NB: it is by procedure forbidden to aerobrake below 100 kts - even though it might be possible: you have to get weight on the nose wheel.
 The reason for this required procedure is that depending on speed, configuration, weight distribution (e.g. fuel) etc. it might suddenly not be possible anymore to bring the nose down given loss of effectiveness of the elevons vs. drag forces vs. weight forces.

+Note that nose-wheel steering will engage below 40kts (in-sim).
+As such, make sure your rudder is more or less straightened up when arriving on ground.

 Navigation
 ----------